![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 [Europeans] but he kept his opinions to

-himself.
-A truth seeker, who decided to rely on his own inner voice, Yacob was denounced before King Negus Susenoys (r.
-1607-1632), who had turned to the Roman Catholic faith and ordered his subjects to follow his own example.
-Attempts to change the age-old rituals were met with resistance and tens of thousands were martyred.
+Blackwell Publishers, 2001, p.
+37) A truth seeker, who decided to rely on his own inner voice, Yacob was denounced before King Negus Susenoys (r.1607-1632), who had turned to the Roman Catholic faith and ordered his subjects to follow his own example.
+Attempts to change the age-old rituals were met with resistance and tens of thousands were killed in the process.
 Yacob fled into exile with some gold and the Book of Psalms.

 On his way to Shewa he found a cave near the Takkaze